David-Werth/werthflow/README.md

 # WerthFlow

-WerthFlow is a simple yet modern Kanban planner application.
+WerthFlow is a modern planner featuring a Kanban-style interface with intuitive drag & drop functionality.

 **Technologies Used:**
 - React
 - TypeScript
+- dnd kit
 - Tailwind CSS
 - shadcn
 - Express